lynerlok/CalmWood-CPP/README.md

 I make a custom CmakeList.txt in the repository, is usualy the best option to build the project with all the custom components.

-In Kdevelop create a new project using this CmakeList.txt
+In Kdevelop open project by choosing `"source" directory in the repository` as project directory.

+Choose CMakeLists.txt as project manager

+In the `run menu` choose launch configure launches

 ## IDE USER - WINDOWS USERS